The Texas Section of the American Institute of Professional Geologists (AIPG) represents more than 6,000 geoscientists in Texas, U.S., and overseas.

 As a continuing memorial, and in recognition of those geologists who have made a significant, and continuing impact on Texas geoscientists, special awards were presented during the Environmental Management and Mining Sessions of the Annual AIPG Conference held in Houston, Texas in 1997.

-1) In memory of Gene Shoemaker and his extraordinary partnership with his wife, Carolyn Shoemaker, and
+1) The AIPG Texas Section presents the Shoemaker Award, in memory of Gene Shoemaker and his extraordinary partnership with his wife, Carolyn Shoemaker, and

 2) For special contributions made by: